CD3/pyHomework/scripts/README.md

 `QuizGen` is does not parse markdown (in fact, quizzes are stored in a dict that is can be represented directly in YAML), so it does *not* support the markdown syntax for anything other than specifying a numbered list.

+## TODO

+- Support other question types (ordered list, short answer, etc.)
+- Add full markdown parsing
+- Teach Dr. Deyo how to use (it's so simple)